Lai Wenguang

 Lai Wenguang attracted many northern Chinese to unite fighting against the Qing government because people believed the Aisin Gioro had a secret agenda to stage a coup against Empress Dowager Cixi.

-His elder brother Lai Hanying was the Taiping Rebellion's king early on, and one of the few of kings still alive after the civil war ended in 1870.
+His elder brother Lai Hanying was a king in the Taiping Rebellion early on, and one of the few of kings still alive after the civil war ended in 1870.
 As a child, future revolutionary Sun Yat-sen often heard the story of the Taiping Rebellion.